TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-run-janusgraph/README.md

 # JanusGraph Setup Guide

 This guide will walk you through setting up JanusGraph with HTTP endpoint support.
+This file is only for developers' reference and is not accessible to the examinee.

 ## Prerequisites Installation
 ### Step 1: Install Java 11 and Maven